 The combines and choppers are now busy in the fields harvesting this year’s awesome crops!
 At the same time, cattle feeders are starting to think about how to haul their manure stock piles and how to get their yards cleaned out before the new calves come in and before winter hits.

-There are several questions cattle feeders ask when they are looking to rent or to buy a manure spreader.
+There are several questions cattle feeders ask when they are looking to buy or to rent a manure spreader.
 Read on for answers to your questions from Dan at Post Equipment!

 Question #1: How many bushel is the spreader?